Zoë Hitzig is a PhD candidate in Economics primarily interested in microeconomic theory.

 - Presentations: Stanford GSB Inaugural Market Shaping Conference (2018), Julis-Rabinowitz Center for Public Policy and Finance Annual Conference (2019).

 - Summary on Marginal Revolution.

-Bridging the Normative Gap: Mechanism Design and Social Justice, Economics & Philosophy, forthcoming.
-Link (old draft).
+The Normative Gap: Mechanism Design and Ideal Theories of Justice, Economics & Philosophy, forthcoming.
+Link.

 - Presentations: MD4SG Workshop at EC (2019), Politics, Philosophy and Economics Society Conference (2019).